xcart/xcart-docs/_pages/kb_en/modules/usps/configuration_and_setup.md

 ## Cash on delivery

-Here you can enable the cach on delivery option for your inetrnational and domestic shipments.
+Here you can enable the cash on delivery option for your inetrnational and domestic shipments.

 ![cash-on-delivery.png]({{site.baseurl}}/attachments/ref_whrpZnV3/cash-on-delivery.png)